 WhatsApp started as a mere text status service built on PHP and MySQL, but when its founders realized people are using it to chat rather than post statuses, they started looking for a chat server.
-Facebook was using ejabberd at a time (they seem to have switched, at least partially, to using MQTT in their mobile applications as of XXXX), which might have served as an inspiration to choose said server as WhatsApp’s core technology.
+Facebook was using ejabberd at a time (they seem to have switched, at least partially, to using MQTT in their mobile applications), which might have served as an inspiration to choose said server as WhatsApp’s core technology.

 Being the most popular instant messaging service in the world with over 2 billion active monthly users in over 100 countries is an enormous magnitude of operations.
 To support such a scale, WhatsApp uses XMPP (a heavily modified version, to be more precise) on the ejabberd server (which is also heavily modified to improve and optimize performance).

 Considering they haven’t switched to anything else, it is safe to assume that, although not perfect out-of-the-box, both solutions provide the necessary flexibility to build exactly what your particular product needs and not worry that you won’t be able to scale it.
 WhatsApp processes over 100 billion messages daily and still everything works like a charm.

 How Nintendo Switch uses XMPP protocol and ejabberd

 In 2019, Nintendo shed some light on the Nintendo Switch Push Notification infrastructure (NPNS), showcasing how XMPP and ejabberd are used to power a system that, as of today, serves around 80-90 million active users (according to this Nintendo’s presentation).